 Why Cortisol Specifically Impairs Student Memory

 Glucocorticoid receptors (GRs) are densely expressed in the hippocampus — the brain region where LTP-based memory encoding is most concentrated — which is why the hippocampus is both the brain's primary learning centre and its most stress-vulnerable structure.
 Acute, moderate cortisol release supports initial memory encoding by increasing hippocampal glucose metabolism.
 But chronic, sustained cortisol elevation — the state that characterises the weeks-long exam pressure cycle of Australian university students — produces three specific molecular impairments that together explain the "exam blank."
 First, sustained glucocorticoid receptor activation suppresses BDNF gene transcription in hippocampal neurons, reducing the BDNF availability that late-phase LTP protein synthesis requires.
 This was confirmed by Bhagya and colleagues in the European Journal of Pharmacology (2009), demonstrating that chronic stress-induced BDNF suppression was directly associated with hippocampal LTP impairment.
 Second, chronic cortisol reduces hippocampal neurogenesis — the production of new neurons in the dentate gyrus that provides the cellular substrate for encoding new memories — by suppressing the same BDNF pathway and increasing glucocorticoid receptor-mediated apoptosis of newborn neurons.
 Third, elevated cortisol during the acute stress of an exam redirects blood flow and glucose away from the prefrontal cortex — responsible for working memory, strategic retrieval, and executive control — toward the amygdala and motor cortex, producing the "going blank" experience that represents prefrontal cortex resource depletion in the presence of hyperactivated threat-detection circuitry.
 The student who has studied thoroughly but "can't remember anything" in the exam room is experiencing a predictable cortisol-mediated neurological state, not a memory failure.
-To build a protocol calibrated to your cognitive profile, take the Zenutri personalised health quiz.
+To build a protocol calibrated to your general cognitive profile, take the Zenutri personalised health quiz.

 The Energy Demand of Active Learning

 The brain's 20 percent share of total body energy consumption rises further during intensive study and active memory encoding.
 LTP itself is an energy-intensive process: the calcium-dependent CaMKII activation, AMPA receptor phosphorylation, and the mRNA transcription and protein synthesis required for late-phase LTP consolidation each consume ATP at rates that impose significant metabolic demand on hippocampal neurons.
 The mitochondrial ATP production efficiency of hippocampal neurons, therefore, directly determines the quality of LTP induction and consolidation during study sessions — and this efficiency is determined by the NAD+ substrate availability, mitochondrial dehydrogenase co-factor supply, and antioxidant protection of the mitochondrial membrane, which are the targets of the nutritional interventions discussed in the next section.
-As established in the brain fog supplements article in this series, the cellular energy basis of cognitive performance is the mechanistic foundation for every evidence-based cognitive supplement recommendation.
+As established in the brain fog supplements article in this series, the cellular energy basis of general cognitive performance is the mechanistic foundation for every evidence-based cognitive supplement recommendation.

 The Four Evidence-Based Memory Support Supplements for Students

-The following four nutritional interventions have the strongest mechanistic alignment to the specific cellular requirements of student memory formation and cognitive performance under academic pressure.
-They address LTP energy requirements, neuroinflammation's BDNF-suppressing effects, mitochondrial redox efficiency, and NMDA receptor regulation — all through independent and complementary pathways, which is why the combination produces a more complete cognitive support outcome than any single ingredient in isolation.
+The following four nutritional interventions have the strongest mechanistic alignment to the specific cellular requirements of student memory formation and general cognitive performance under academic pressure.
+They address LTP energy requirements, neuroinflammation's BDNF-suppressing effects, mitochondrial redox efficiency, and NMDA receptor regulation — all through independent and complementary pathways, which is why the combination produces a more complete general cognitive nutritional support outcome than any single ingredient in isolation.

 Nicotinamide Riboside: Restoring the Synaptic Energy Currency